MyNameIsTakenOMG/aws-devops-professional/README.md

      - Amazon ECS blue/green deployments are supported using both CodeDeploy and AWS CloudFormation.
 For blue/green deployments through AWS CloudFormation, you don't create a CodeDeploy application or deployment group.
      - Your deployable content and the AppSpec file are combined into an archive file (also known as application revision) and then upload it to an Amazon S3 bucket or a GitHub repository.
 Remember these two locations.
 AWS Lambda revisions can be stored in Amazon S3 buckets.
 EC2/On-Premises revisions are stored in Amazon S3 buckets or GitHub repositories.
      - AWS Lambda and Amazon ECS deployments CANNOT use an in-place deployment type.
+     - **note**: An in-place deployment allows you to deploy your application without creating new infrastructure; however, the availability of your application can be affected during these deployments.
+This approach also minimizes infrastructure costs and management overhead associated with creating new resources.
+     - **note**: A blue/green deployment is a deployment strategy in which you create two separate, but identical environments.
+One environment (blue) is running the current application version and one environment (green) is running the new application version.
+Using a blue/green deployment strategy increases application availability and reduces deployment risk by simplifying the rollback process if a deployment fails.
+Once testing has been completed on the green environment, live application traffic is directed to the green environment and the blue environment is deprecated.